Samsung/tizen-docs/docs/application/native/guides/connectivity/nfc.md

    > **Note**
    >
+   > The "preferred" functions are available since Tizen 3.0.
+   >
-   > The "preferred" functions are available since Tizen 3.0.Because of security issues, the API usage policy is different for each Tizen device.
+   > Because of security issues, the API usage policy is different for each Tizen device.
 For example, if the application is in the payment category, using the "preferred" functions can be prohibited depending on the device.

    The following example shows the entire preferred application sample code: